rsherer/fastbal/README.md

-# fastbal -> Fantasy Soccer Team By Algorithm
+# fastbal -> FAntasy Soccer Team By Algorithm
 Using machine learning and linear programming to choose an MLS Fantasy soccer team.

 This project includes the following sections: